-While reading a document, you may see words like “practice” and “practise” thrown around similar or even interchangeably.
-You may have wondered if “practise” is even a word or if both the words mean the same thing.
+While reading a document, you may see words like “practice” and “practise” thrown around interchangeably.
+You may have wondered if “practise” is even a word or if both words mean the same thing.

 This isn’t the only example, however, as many words end in “-ise” and “-ice” which can confuse English learners.